 My family and I normally have cinnamon rolls once during the weekend.
 It’s almost becoming a tradition of sorts.
 With that said, we have tried so many different kinds of recipes.
-This just might be my favorite pumpkin recipe.
+This pumpkin cinnamon roll might be my favorite recipe.

 - Warm water